Mo-Valery/Maven-Toys-Sales-Analysis-with-Power-Bi/README.md

 ### Recommendations and Conclusion

-- We would have to dig a little deeper to know what action was taken, step introduced or probably product introduced that the revenue increment from November 2022 to ensure it is monitored closely for even more profit.

-- Maven Toys Store could open more Stores in the 'Downtown' area with cost cut from the Stores in the 'Airport' area.
+- Maven Toys Store could open more Stores in the 'Downtown' area with cost cut from the Stores in the 'Airport' area to enhance sales and profit.

-- Next purchase of Products to be sold at Maven Toys Stores should include more of 'Toys' (especially Lego Bricks and Colorbuds) and 'Art & Crafts'.
+- Next purchase of Products to be sold at Maven Toys Stores should include more of 'Toys' (especially Lego Bricks and Colorbuds) and 'Art & Crafts' to entice more customers and boost sales.

 ### Tips